 Adjusted EBITDA (consolidated).
-For the year ended December 31, 2018 compared to the prior year, Adjusted EBITDA increased approximately \$2.2 billion, or 30%.
+For the year ended December 31, 2019 compared to the prior year, Adjusted EBITDA increased approximately \$1.55 billion, or 16%.
 The increase was primarily due to the impact of multiple revenue-generating assets being placed in service and recent acquisitions, as well as increased demand for services on existing assets.
-The impact of new assets and acquisitions was approximately \$1.2 billion, of which the largest increases were from the Bakken pipeline (a \$546 million impact to the crude oil transportation and services segment), the Rover pipeline (a \$359 million impact to the interstate transportation and storage segment) and the acquisition of USAC (a net impact of \$191 million among the investment in USAC and all other segments).
-The remainder of the increase in Adjusted EBITDA was primarily due to stronger demand on existing assets, particularly due to increased production in the Permian, which impacted multiple segments.
-Additional discussion of these and other factors affecting Adjusted EBITDA is included in the analysis of Segment Adjusted EBITDA in the "Segment Operating Results" section below
+The impact of new assets and acquisitions was approximately \$784 million, of which the largest increases were from increased volumes to our Mariner East pipeline and terminal assets due to the addition of pipeline capacity in the fourth quarter of 2018 (a \$274 million impact to the NGL and refined products transportation and services segment), the commissioning of our fifth and sixth fractionators (a \$131 million impact to the NGL and refined products transportation and services segment), the ramp up of volumes on our Bayou Bridge system due to placing phase II in service in the second quarter of 2019 (a \$60 million impact to our crude oil transportation and services segment), the Rover pipeline (a \$78 million impact to the interstate transportation and storage segment), the addition of gas processing capacity to our Arrowhead gas plant (a \$31 million impact to our midstream segment), placing our Permian Express 4 pipeline in service in October 2019 (a \$26 million impact to our crude oil transportation and services segment) and the acquisition of USAC (a net impact of \$131 million among the investment in USAC and all other segments).
+The remainder of the increase in Adjusted EBITDA was primarily due to stronger demand on existing assets, particularly due to increased throughput on our Bakken Pipeline system as well as increased production in the Permian, which impacted multiple segments.
+Additional discussion of these and other factors affecting Adjusted EBITDA is included in the analysis of Segment Adjusted EBITDA in the "Segment Operating Results" section below.